MFava91/SmarTo/readme.md

 $ npm install
 ```

-After the install process is over, you'll be able to run *SmarTo* locally adding the _NODE_ENV_ environment variable:
+After the installation process is over, you'll be able to run *SmarTo* locally by adding the _NODE_ENV_ environment variable:
 (Note: example below only works for UNIX systems)

 ```bash